Mermaid of Zennor

-Synopsis
+The Mermaid of Zennor (An Vorvoren a Senar) is a Cornish folk tale which originates in the village of Zennor.
+The legend tells the story of a mysterious woman who occasionally attended the parish church of Zennor; a young man followed her home one day, and neither were seen again.
+One Sunday, a mermaid appeared to a group of local sailors, asking that they raise their anchor to let her enter her home, and the villagers concluded that she was the same woman who had attended their church.
+The legend is associated with a carved bench-end in the church, which depicts a mermaid.

+Background

+Cornish folklore features numerous stories about merfolk, and decorative mermaid motifs are common in Cornish churches.
+In Cornish legend, mermaids hold spiritual symbolism, and are viewed more positively than in many other cultures.
+In the Ordinalia, the dual nature of Christ is compared to that of a mermaid: "He might well be Half man and half God.
+Human is half the mermaid, Woman from the head to the heart; So is the Jesus".

+Legend

-Long ago, a beautiful and richly dressed woman occasionally attended services at St. Senara's Church in Zennor, and sometimes at Morvah.
-The parishioners were enchanted by her beauty and her voice, for her singing was sweeter than all the rest.
-She appeared infrequently for scores of years, but never seemed to age, and nobody knew whence she came, although they watched her from the summit of Tregarthen Hill.
-After many years, the mysterious woman became interested in a young man named Mathey Trewella, "the best singer in the parish."
-One day he followed her home, and disappeared; neither was ever seen again in Zennor Church.
+Cornish folklorist William Bottrell recorded the Mermaid of Zennor in 1873 when he visited Zennor.
+In his retelling, a beautiful and richly-dressed woman occasionally attended services at St Senara's Church in Zennor, and sometimes at Morvah.
+The parishioners were enchanted by her beauty and her singing; she appeared infrequently for many years, but never visibly aged, and no one knew where she was from.
+The woman became interested in a young man named Mathey Trewella, known as the best singer in the parish.
+One day, he followed her, and neither were ever seen again.

 The villagers wondered what had become of the two, until one Sunday a ship cast anchor about a mile from Pendour Cove.
 Soon after, a mermaid appeared, and asked that the anchor be raised, as one of its flukes was resting on her door, and she was unable to reach her children.
 The sailors obliged, and quickly set sail, believing the mermaid to be an ill omen.
-But when the villagers heard of this, they concluded that the mermaid was the same lady who had long visited their church, and that she had enticed Mathey Trewella to come and live with her.
+When the villagers heard of this, they concluded that the mermaid was the same lady who had long visited their church, and that she had enticed Mathey Trewella to come and live with her.

-The parishioners at St. Senara's commemorated the story by having one end of a bench carved in the shape of a mermaid.
 A shorter account of the legend was related to Bottrell on a subsequent visit to Cornwall.
-The mermaid had come to church every Sunday to hear the choir sing, and her own voice was so sweet that she enticed Mathey Trewella, son of the churchwarden, to come away with her; neither was seen again on dry land.
+The mermaid had come to church every Sunday to hear the choir, and her own voice was so sweet that she enticed Mathey Trewella, son of the churchwarden, to come away with her; neither was seen again on dry land.
 The famed "mermaid chair" was the same bench on which the mermaid had sat and sung, opposite Trewella in the singing loft.

-Today

-The "mermaid chair" at St. Senara's Church can be seen to this day, and together with the accompanying legend, is one of the popular attractions mentioned in tourist guides to Cornwall.
-The story of the mermaid is retold in later collections of Cornish folklore, generally following the original accounts collected by Bottrell.
-In The Fabled Coast, the "mermaid chair" is described as a fifteenth-century carving.
-Kingshill and Westwood suppose that the bench itself inspired the legend, rather than the other way around, as the villagers related.
-There are many reasons as to why there might have been a mermaid carved into a chair at a church, as mermaids represented two things to medieval Christians.
-They were thought to be a symbol of lust, due to their connection with the Greek goddess Aphrodite, and they were also thought to be an illustration of Jesus Christ, because of their fish-human form, for, just as mermaids are both human-like and fish-like, Jesus can be both human and divine.